 (Paleo, Keto maintenance, Vegan)

-- 1 pinch – 1/4 tsp Himalayan pink salt or sea salt
+- 1 pinch Himalayan pink salt (plus more for the top)

 - 10 drops Liquid Stevia of choice

 - unsweetened coconut chips

 - silicone molds (I used a wilton one for this recipe but I’ll be honest, my Mrs. Anderson’s one’s are FAR better.)

 I used the double boil method: find a saucepan and a pyrex bowl that fit well together.
 Fill the pan with about an inch of water and set the bowl on top, hovering above the water.
 Set in the chocolate and coconut oil and bring the water to a simmer until they melt together.

 Add the chicory root sweetener stevia and pink salt and stir until dissolved.